Spread the love

 Col.2:8: “See to it that no one captivates you with empty, seductive philosophies according to human tradition, according to the elemental powers of the world.”
 (These elemental powers can refer to paganism, worldliness, humanistic influences, and secularism.
 Satan is ruler of this earthly kingdom.)

-2Thess.2:15: “Stand firm and hold fast to the traditions that you were taught, either by and oral statement or by a letter of ours.”
+2Thess.2:15: “Stand firm and hold fast to the traditions that you were taught, either by an oral statement or by a letter of ours.”
 (Christianity was primarily transmitted by oral tradition to later generations.
 Aside from a fellow letters, the scriptures essentially referred to the Old Testament.
 There was not yet a defined canon of New Testament scriptures.)

 Oral Tradition: